estimatesai/website/docs/contact.md

 ##### We would be please to answer them!

-Estimates is designed and build in Paris, France.
+Estimates.ai is designed and built in Paris, France.

 To get in touch with us, drop us a line below.